 Thyroid disorders are conditions that affect the thyroid gland, a butterfly-shaped endocrine gland in the front of the neck.
 The thyroid has important roles to regulate numerous metabolic processes and hormones throughout the body, and therefore affects the function of nearly every organ.
-The thyroid gland is controlled by the pituitary gland and hypothalamus; malfunction of these organs can also affect thyroid function and cause imbalances.
+The thyroid gland is controlled by the pituitary gland and hypothalamus and liver.
+Malfunction of these organs can also affect thyroid function and cause imbalances.
 We can alleviate symptoms of the following thyroid disorders:

-Hypothyroidism occurs when the thyroid gland produces an insufficient amount of thyroid hormone.
-Hypothyroidism can develop as a result of abnormalities within the thyroid gland, pituitary gland or hypothalamus.
+Hypothyroidism occurs when the thyroid gland produces an insufficient amount of thyroid hormone, or your body loses the ability to convert T4 to the useable T3.
+Hypothyroidism can develop as a result of abnormalities within the thyroid gland, pituitary gland or hypothalamus as well as Liver Toxicity.
 Hashimoto’s is the most common form of hypothyroidism.
 Hashimoto’s thyroiditis is an autoimmune disease in which the body’s immune system attacks the thyroid tissue.
 Learn more about autoimmune conditions here.
 Other causes of hypothyroidism may include thyroiditis, congenital hypothyroidism, surgical removal of all or part of the thyroid, radiation treatment, side effects of medications, or as a result of too much or too little iodine in the diet.

 About 4.6 % of the U.S. population ages 12 and older have hypothyroidism.
 Women and those older than 60 years old are more likely to develop hypothyroidism.
 Hypothyroidism may develop slowly and many people don’t notice symptoms for months or years.
 Symptoms of hypothyroidism can include fatigue, poor concentration or “mental fog,” dry skin and hair, hair loss, constipation, cold intolerance, fluid retention, weight gain, increased cholesterol levels, muscle cramps and joint aches, leg swelling, decreased perspiration, mood changes, depression, and menstrual irregularities in women.
 Untreated hypothyroidism can cause complications such as cardiomyopathy, congestive heart failure, or an accumulation of fluid around the lungs (pleural effusion).